Vehicle Safety · 2–5 min talk

 Safety Reminders

-• Watch for symptoms of exposure.
+• Watch for carbon monoxide symptoms.

 Ask the Crew

-• Is idling necessary for this task?
+• Is idling necessary for the task?